anyaevostinar/anyaevostinar.github.io/classes/201-w24/syllabus.md

 All materials will be released at least 48 hours before they are due.

 ### Attendance
-Attendance is not strictly required in this class, though I believe that you will do much better if you attend every session and there are consequences to missing class on Wednesdays and Fridays.
+Attendance is not strictly required in this class, though I believe that you will do much better if you attend every session and there are consequences to missing class on Mondays and Fridays.
 Because much of the classtime is spent working with partners on lab activities, if you miss class, you will miss out on that opportunity.
 This is particularly important on Fridays, when you will usually have time to get started on the homework assignment.
 **If you are absent on Friday and your homework partner is in class, you will be split up so that your homework partner can start on the homework assignment.**
 This means that if you miss class on Friday and haven't made prior arrangements with me and your homework partner, you will likely need to do that week's homework individually.

-On Wednesdays there will typically be a quiz in the first half of class.
+On Mondays there will typically be a quiz in the first half of class.
-If you do not attend on a Wednesday, you will not be able to make up that quiz, though you will be able to demonstrate your understanding on the learning objectives on subsequent quizzes still.
+If you do not attend on a Monday, you will not be able to make up that quiz, though you will be able to demonstrate your understanding on the learning objectives on subsequent quizzes still.

 ## Types of Engagement and Collaboration Policies
 We'll have lots of different ways of engaging with the course material: